-Seahawks taking look at Jarran Reed, normally a defensive end, at nose tackle
+Seahawks taking a look at Jarran Reed, normally a defensive end, at nose tackle

 The highlight of the practice might have been a few battles between Metcalf and Michael Jackson, who continues to start at one cornerback spot with Riq Woolen out and rookie Devon Witherspoon working mostly with the second team.

-In one two-play sequence, Jackson batted down a Geno Smith pass intended for Metcalf at the goal line (the ball was a little behind him), getting called for defensive pass interference for grabbing Metcalf on a fade route.
+In one two-play sequence, Jackson batted down a Geno Smith pass intended for Metcalf at the goal line (the ball was a little behind him), and getting called for defensive pass interference for grabbing Metcalf on a fade route.

 A little later, Jackson batted down a pass intended for Metcalf, who a few plays later got past Jackson to grab a pass in the end zone.